Where can movers find the lowest electricity rates in the U.S.?

 Post written by Arthur M.

-Louisiana consumers paid the lowest residential electricity rates in the U.S. during the first quarter of 2018, according to the U.S. Energy Information Administration.
-Customers paid 9.05 cents per kilowatt hour (kWh) used during the period.
+Louisiana consumers paid the lowest residential electricity rates in the U.S. during the second quarter of 2018, according to the U.S. Energy Information Administration.
+Customers paid 9.53 cents per kilowatt hour (kWh) used during the period.

 How does that rate stack up?

-- It is 2.1 percent lower than the next lowest rate, North Dakota’s 9.24 cents/kWh.
+- It is 2.2 percent lower than the next lowest rate, Washington state’s 9.74 cents/kWh.

 What are some other states where rates are low?
 Following are the 10 states with the lowest electricity rates during the first quarter: